 How to Apply for Social Security Disability Based on Thyroid Gland Disorders

-The Social Security Administration (SSA) recently added a listing to the Blue Book to deal with endocrine disorders.
+The Social Security Administration (SSA) recently added a listing to the Blue Book, which is the SSA list of disabilities, to deal with endocrine disorders.
 Thyroid gland disorders fall under this category, in Section 9 of the Blue Book.
 Unlike other listed conditions, however, endocrine disorders do not have well defined parameters of their own to help SSA representatives decide whether your condition qualifies you for Social Security disability benefits.
 Instead, SSA representatives will judge your claim based on the body functions or systems which are affected by the symptoms of your thyroid gland disorder.

 Depending on which systems and functions of your body are affected, there may or may not be cut and dried regulations in place which determine whether you qualify for benefits.
 In general, you will need to show medical evidence that you cannot reasonably be expected to perform any kind of gainful activity based on your condition.